Opinion: Afghans' Growing Demand For Peace Is Key To Ending Decades Of War

 Nearly two decades after the attacks of Sept.
 11, 2001, triggered the U.S. entry into Afghanistan, some U.S. policymakers wonder whether Americans want peace in Afghanistan more than Afghans do.
 On a trip to Kabul and Jalalabad two weeks ago, we noted a new restiveness and a growing demand for peace.

-Even amid all the uncertainty of the current moment — lack of clarity about next steps for a fragile peace process, unresolved presidential elections and anxiety that the pull-out from Syria will be repeated in Afghanistan — one thing became clear: More than any time in recent years, Afghans are deeply weary of the continued violence.
+Even amid all the uncertainty of the current moment — lack of clarity about next steps for a fragile peace process, unresolved presidential elections and anxiety that the pullout from Syria will be repeated in Afghanistan — one thing became clear: More than any time in recent years, Afghans are deeply weary of the continued violence.

 Not only do Afghans crave peace, they are more actively working for it at every level of society.
 For instance, we heard about the impressive work of peace activists in schools, university peace clubs, civil society groups.
 We heard of grassroots dialogues to reimagine peace and how to take concrete action.

-Afghans have learned the fractures, divisions and local feuds that plague their country will not be resolved solely through an official, top-down peace process among political elites.
+Afghans have learned that the fractures, divisions and local feuds that plague their country will not be resolved solely through an official, top-down peace process among political elites.
 One young woman in Jalalabad told us, "Politicians are not the only ones who can bring peace.
 I can be a peacemaker.
 I can bring peace to myself, my family, my community."

 For the first time in Afghan history, there is now a recognized curriculum for peace studies at a growing number of Afghanistan's universities, which students have met with great enthusiasm.
 Extremists have historically targeted universities as prime areas of recruitment, making peace education and engaging youth in constructive dialogue important in countering violent ideologies — especially in a country where more than 60% of the population is under 25.